luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void multiplyByDiagMatrixBSGS(Ciphertext &ciph, MatrixPlain &plain_mat, Ciphertext &result, const GaloisKeys &rot_key) override;
 ```

-**Description** This function multiplies a ciphertext with a plaintext matrix homomorphically, using the BSGS algorithm to accelerate rotation operations.<br>
+**Description**: This function multiplies a ciphertext with a plaintext matrix homomorphically, using the BSGS algorithm to accelerate rotation operations.<br>

-**Parameters**
+**Parameters**:
 - **ciph** (Ciphertext): A reference to a **Ciphertext** object, representing a ciphertext.<br>
 - **plain_mat** (MatrixPlain):  A reference to a **MatrixPlain** object, representing a plaintext matrix.<br>
 - **result** (Ciphertext): A reference to a **Ciphertext** object, used to store the computation result.<br>